AlyceBrady/ramp/README.md

     Having done this, you should be able to get to the demo by just typing `rampdemo` as the URL in your browser.
-    If you are not using virtual hosts, you can get to the Ramp Demo as a subdirectory under your server name, e.g.
+    If you are not using virtual hosts, you can get to the Ramp Demo as a subdirectory under your server name, _e.g._,

             /my.servername.com/ramp/public/